rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 <img src="/assets/Infectome_1.jpg" width="100%">
 </div>

 We started with thousands of cell-free DNA datasets from from organ transplant patients.
 The majority of cell-free DNA fragments in each sample were human-derived (black, above).
 Only a small fraction came from micro-organisms (red).
-In most samples, ~30 million DNA fragments were sequenced, resulting in files (typically a few GB) of short (100-200) character strings that indicate the DNA base composition (A,C,T, or G) of each sampled DNA molecule.
+In most samples, ~30 million DNA fragments were sequenced, resulting in files of short (100-200) character strings (A,C,T, or G).

-Previously, human-derived sequences can be isolated using string matching algorithms that align each to a human ["reference genome"](http://en.wikipedia.org/wiki/Reference_genome).
+Human-derived sequences were previously isolated from these samples using string matching algorithms.
+These align each strings to a human ["reference genome"](http://en.wikipedia.org/wiki/Reference_genome) and keep those with a certain alignment quality (deemed human sequences).
+Everything else was discarded.

-these datasets were isolated using string-matching to the human

- The pool of strings are matched to this reference using alignment algoriths and the un-aligned strings are discarded.
-We inverted this: we discarded all human-derived sequences.
-We then [aligned](http://en.wikipedia.org/wiki/BLAST) the trace remainder to databases of micro-organism genomes, yielding a dictionary (a count of strings associated with each identified micro-organism).
+We simply re-designed the pipeline to capture the "junk" that is normally discarded.
+These we then [aligned](http://en.wikipedia.org/wiki/BLAST) these trace remaining fragments to a availabile databases of micro-organism genomes, yielding a dictionary (a count of strings associated with each identified micro-organism).

 ####Data management